ZEPL/zepl-documentation/docs/guide/interpreter/angular.md

 Using AngularJS interpreter, you can render [AngularJS 1.7](https://docs.angularjs.org/misc/version-support-status#long-term-support) templates on ZEPL paragraphs and leverage the robust two-way binding system.
 Similar to **Apache Zeppelin** we expose a simple `AngularJS z object` on the front-end side to expose the same capabilities.
 This z object is accessible in the Angular isolated scope for each paragraph.

-You dont need to create new resources or interpreters to start using angular interpreter.
+You don't need to create new resources or interpreters to start using angular interpreter.
 All you need to do is to add the magic keyword `%angular` to the first line of your paragraph.

 ### API